The Prasad Exit Signal: When Research Leaders Leave and Operators Take Over

 When Prasad (the researcher) leaves and DeSantis (the operator) takes over, the organizational culture shifts.
 This isn’t a personnel change – it’s a strategic declaration about what matters next.

 Prasad’s track record was innovation: Alexa was a moonshot that became ubiquitous.
-Nova pushed Amazon into frontier models.
+Nova pushed Amazon into frontier model — as explored in the intelligence factory race between AI labs — s.
 But building new things and scaling existing things require different leadership.

 Research vs. Execution DNA